andrewfraley/magic_mapper/README.md

 -   Launch an app (not configured by default)
 -   Send IR commands to a device configured by the Device Connector (ie have a shortcut key to toggle power on for an optical connected soundbar)
 -   Curl a URL (ie call a HomeAssistant webhook trigger URL with a payload)
+-   Simulate a button press (useful to send play and pause commands on remotes without these buttons, ie use "green" for play and "red" for pause)

 ## TV Models supported